 To reduce the level of impact of ear notching on the welfare of animals, personnel must consider, address and plan for the range of welfare impacts that may be encountered.
-Strategies to reduce impacts should be identified during the planning stage to ensure that they can be readily implemented during ear notching, and to ensure that contingencies for managing welfare issues have been identified.
-Ensure that all handlers and volunteers involved in the project are aware of the range of issues that they may encounter, the options that are available for reducing impact and improving animal welfare, and the process for managing adverse events.
+Strategies to reduce impacts should be identified during the planning stage to ensure that they can be readily implemented and contingencies for managing welfare issues have been identified.
+Ensure all personnel involved in the project are aware of the range of issues that they may encounter, the options that are available for reducing impacts and improving animal welfare, and the process for managing adverse events.

 Department projects involving permanent marking of mammals using ear notching will require approval from the department's Animal Ethics Committee.

-The key animal welfare considerations that should be considered when permanently marking mammals using ear notching are listed below and are highlighted throughout the document.
+Key animal welfare considerations that should be considered when permanently marking mammals using ear notching are listed below and are highlighted throughout the document.